bricker0/choropleth_map/README.md

 # The United Nations Sustainable Development Goals (SDGs)

-In short, the <a href="https://sustainabledevelopment.un.org/?menu=1300">SDGs</a> are a set of 17 ambitious goal established collectively by members of the UN.
-These goals range from combating poverty to cleaning up the oceans, protecting the environment, and ensuring human rights.
-These goals To reach these goals, a set of targets have been identified.
-To see how close or far each country is to each goal a set of indicators or datasets have been established.
-Please read more about this on your own.
-Or read my papers and book chapters about the challenges and considerations of mapping the SDGs.
-Links to further reading below.
+The <a href="https://sustainabledevelopment.un.org/?menu=1300">SDGs</a> are a set of 17 ambitious goals established collectively by members of the UN.
+In an ambitious diplomatic feat, a set of 17 ambitious goal established collectively by members of the UN.
+These goals range from combating poverty to cleaning the oceans, protecting the environment, and ensuring human rights.
+To reach these goals, a set of targets have been made and to measure how close or far each country is to each goal a set of indicators or datasets have been established.

-<a href="https://bit.ly/2Shw1FF">The Power of different visualization choices</a>

-<a href="https://www.mdpi.com/2220-9964/7/12/482/pdf">Challenges of mapping sustainable development goals indicators data</a>

-<a href="https://www.tandfonline.com/doi/pdf/10.1080/17445647.2020.1736194">Topographic and thematic (in) visibility of Small Island Developing States in a world map</a>

-<a href="https://onlinelibrary.wiley.com/doi/pdf/10.1111/cag.12575">Feminist cartography and the United Nations Sustainable Development Goal on gender equality: Emotional responses to three thematic maps</a>
+Each country is responsible for collecting its own SDG indicator data.
+They are then invited to share it with the United Nations which makes that data publicly available.

+Here you can download a full list of the SDG targets and indicators https://unstats.un.org/sdgs/indicators/indicators-list/ And here you can download the values https://unstats.un.org/sdgs/dataportal These data are difficult to clean to then map using this tutorial.
+For this reason, it is recommended that you download data from the UN SDG data hub https://unstats-undesa.opendata.arcgis.com/

 # 1. Getting started